achimkrause/website/posts/additive-generation.md

 **Conjecture.** For odd $m$, $S_m = (\bZ/m)^\times$ if and only if $15$ does not divide $m$.

 The "only if" part is straightforward: If $d\mid m$, the map $(\bZ/m)^\times \to (\bZ/d)^\times$ takes $S_m$ into $S_d$ (for example because the preimage of $S_d$ is also closed under "coprime addition").
 So if $S_d \neq (\bZ/d)^\times$, then also $S_m\neq (\bZ/m)^\times$.
 The evidence discussed for this statement in the MO thread is extremely thin, the OP mentions having checked it for $m<100$.
 I hacked together a small python script implementing the most naive algorithm to check for a slightly larger counterexample; this was practical up to $m<1200$ and further confirmed the guess.
-Now usually numerical evidence is not worth a lot in number theory, even if carried out into the billions, and my expectation was that there would probably some large counterexample made up of many prime factors conspiring in exactly the right way, but that it would be impossible to find.
-While trying to deduce as many constraints on such a counterexample, I was very surprised to find the following:
+Now usually numerical evidence is not worth a lot in number theory, and even then 1200 is very small.
+My expectation was that there would probably some large counterexample made up of many prime factors conspiring in exactly the right way, but that it would be impossible to find.
+While trying to deduce as many constraints as possible on such a counterexample, I was very surprised to find the following:

 **Theorem.** The conjecture is true!